 If you own your home, then Home Expenses Category.
 Any new furniture or showpieces purchased by you come under the Home Expenses Category as they are related to household expenses.

-You can also make it more detailed by further categorising your items in categories if necessary.
-For example – Under Outside Food category, dining will be one item, you can further category it by the restaurant you dine it.
+You can also make it more detailed by further categorizing your items in categories if necessary.
+For example – Under the Outside Food category, dining will be one item, you can further categorize it by the restaurant you dine in.

 It does sound absurd but instead of dining in an expensive restaurant once a month, you could dine in a normal restaurant twice or thrice a month and still save money.